How to Prevent Ovarian Hyperstimulation Syndrome After Egg Retrieval?Fertility Treatment

 How to reduce OHSS bloating?

-In order to reduce OHSS bloating, patients can drink lots of electrolytes, eat foods that are high in protein, sodium, and fibre, and use a heating pad.
+To reduce OHSS bloating, patients can drink lots of electrolytes, eat foods high in protein, sodium, and fiber, and use a heating pad.